gregsaun/BearExxa-V2/doc/quick_assembly_guide/README.md

 > The official kit will contains a fan with the tachometer wire and you will not needed to disable this features anymore.

 ### Part 15
-  1. Before continuing at the STEP 13 temporarily plug the original Prusa hotend fan 40x40 (Noctua or Delta) before running the self test.
+  1. Temporarily plug the original Prusa hotend fan 40x40 (Noctua or Delta) on the Einsy Rambo
+  2. Run the self tests using `LCD Menu -> Calibration -> Selftest
-  2. Once the fan detection is done, plug back the E3D Revo Micro fan
+  3. Once the fan detection is done, plug back the E3D Revo Micro fan
-  3. Follow steps 14 to 16
+  4. Follow steps 14 to 16

+> [!
+WARNING]
+> Any issues reported during the self test must be fixed before continuing further.

 ### Part 16 (Optional)
-> [!NOTE]
-> This step is optional.
-It will explain you how to use latest Prusa firmware but it's not a necessity nor safer.
+This step is optional.
+It explains how to use the latest Prusa firmware but it's not a necessity nor safer.
 You can use the Bear calibration firmware to print as a normal Prusa firmware.

-First we need to flash the latest Prusa firmware
+First we need to flash the latest Prusa firmware:
   1. Download the [latest Prusa firmware](https://github.com/prusa3d/Prusa-Firmware/releases/latest).
 You do not need to download the special E3D Revo firmware version
   2. With a web browser, go to [https://guides.bear-lab.com -> Extruder and X Axis -> Bear Extruder> Assembly guide -> 5.
 Final adjustments and calibration](https://guides.bear-lab.com/Guide/5.+Final+adjustments+and+calibration/38?lang=en)
   3. Follow step 10 to 12  to flash the latest Prusa firmware (instead of Bear calibration firmware)